|Duration:||4 Semesters (2 Years)|

 • Bachelor of Computer Science

-• Bachelor of Information Technology (Honours) - Game Development - Bridge Program
+• Bachelor of Information Technology (BIT) (Honours) - Bridge - Game Development and Entrepreneurship

 |Athabasca University||• Bachelor of Science - Computer and Information Systems (Post Diploma) |